mattneary/Turing/README.md

 Usage
 -----
-The action table of a Turing Machine is provided in a `.turing` file the format defined as *action table* in the following (n.b., [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus–Naur_Form) is used).
+The action table of a Turing Machine is provided in a `.turing` file; the format is defined as *action table* in the following (n.b., [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus–Naur_Form) is used).

 	<action table> ::= <tape> <EOL> <ruleset>
 	<ruleset> ::= <rule> | <ruleset> <EOL> <rule>